CacheboxInc/HDM-documentation/macros/Deployment Steps/default.md

 NOTICE_FOR_MACRO_PREPROCESSOR

-This section describes how to deploy, configure, and undeploy PrimaryIO Hybrid Cloud Data Management (HDM) 2.2.1 for enabling migrations of virtual machines to PLATFORM_NAME.
+This section describes how to deploy, configure, and undeploy PrimaryIO Hybrid Cloud Data Management (HDM) HDM_VERSION for enabling migrations of virtual machines to PLATFORM_NAME.

 ## HDM Deployment Steps